openedx/edx-documentation/en_us/shared/exercises_tools/Section_adding_hints.rst

 You create problems with feedback and hints in Studio.
 Templates with feedback and hints configured are available to make creating your own problems easier.

-When editing a unit, in the **Add New Component** panel, select **Problem**.
-In the list that opens, select **Common Problems with Hints and Feedback**.
+While editing a unit, in the **Add New Component** panel, select **Problem**.
+In the list that opens, select the  **Common Problem Types** tab.
+Templates for problems with feedback and hints are listed.

 .. image:: ../../../shared/building_and_running_chapters/Images/hints_feedback_problem_templates.png
- :alt: Image of a the templates with hints and feedback in Studio.
+ :alt: Image of the templates with hints and feedback in Studio.
  :width: 600

 Add the problem type you need to the unit, then edit the component.
 The exact